AIBIAlab/AIBIAlab.github.io/README.md

-# AIBIA
+# Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA)

-Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA) group linked to the Graduate Program in Bionformatics of Federal University of Paraná (UFPR).
+The Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA) is linked to the Graduate Program in Bionformatics of Federal University of Paraná (UFPR).

 More information at: